techstackmedia/react-front-to-back/README.md

 1. `// feedback state is not found here but in App.js`: This comment mentions that the `feedback` state is not directly available in the `FeedbackItem` component, but it is coming from the `App` component and passed as props.

 2. `// clickButtonHandler`: This comment describes the purpose of the `handleClickButton` function, which is used to handle the click event of the delete button.
-When the button is clicked, it calls the `handleDelete` function passed as a prop, passing the `id` of the current feedback item as an argument. `clickButtonHandler` is an alternative to function name to `handleClickButton`
+When the button is clicked, it calls the `handleDelete` function passed as a prop, passing the `id` of the current feedback item as an argument. `clickButtonHandler` is an alternative function name to `handleClickButton`.

 ## Installation